wintercms/meta/release-notes/build-457.md

 - Added new `Backend\Traits\PreferenceMaker` trait modelled after the `SessionMaker` trait that stores minor user preference changes (such as backend list configurations) in the user's preferences.
 - Added `cms.enableBackendServiceWorkers` (defaulting to false) to allow the use of Service Workers in the backend.
 They have been disabled by default for security purposes to prevent any frontend Service Workers from leaking into the backend.
 - Plugin dependencies defined in the plugin registration class `$require` property are now case insensitive.
+- Removed support for the invalid `type: relation` column configuration, previously this would warn that is was invalid in the system log and convert to `type: text` automatically.
+Recommended replacement is to use whatever type the data actually is and then use the `relation:` property to specify the relationship you want to get the value from.

 ## Bug Fixes:
 - Fixed support for JS plugins extending the RichEditor